 Chemical Impacts of Ocean Disposal of Sediment.
-As part of monitoring studies of disposal sites in Long Island Sound (in the mainland U.S.), chemical measurements suggested that only minor and transient alterations in the water column occurred during hopper discharges.
+As part of monitoring studies of disposal sites in Long Island Sound (CT/NY), chemical measurements suggested that only minor and transient alterations in the water column occurred during hopper discharges.
 As expected the redox potential (Eh), pH, turbidity, DO, suspended or volatile solids all showed some seasonal variation in concentration but no consistent patterns relative to disposal site proximity were noted (NOAA 1974 in Navy 2004; 1975a,b,c,d,e in Navy 2004; 1976a,b in Navy 2004).
 The DO concentration in near-bottom waters only decreased 30%, returning to pre-disposal levels in less than 40 minutes (NOAA 1975b in Navy 2004).
 The pH was reduced very slightly after a hopper discharge but returned to pre-placement values in less than 30 minutes.
 Surface turbidity in the barge wake quickly disappeared.
 Suspended and volatile solids increased dramatically in near-bottom waters following a hopper dump but returned to background values in less than 33 minutes (NOAA 1975c in Navy 2004).
 Occasionally there were transient and slight increases in TOC within 1 mi (1.6 km) of the disposal buoy (NOAA 1975b in Navy 2004).
-Water column over the proposed ODMDS, the chemical effect.
+Water column currents aid in the dissipation of any chemical effect.
 Given relatively high currents in the water column over the proposed ODMDS, the chemical effects of hopper discharge are expected to disperse rapidly and the ambient conditions return shortly after disposal.

 Dredged material disposal is expected to produce temporary and localized impacts at the proposed ODMDS, including increased turbidity and decreased light transmittance due to the suspension of sediments (finer-grained silts and clays).
-The degree of suspension of sediments from dredged material disposal depends on four main variables; size, density and quality of the dredged material; method of disposal; hydrodynamic regime of disposal area; and ambient water quality and characteristics of the desorption of particulate-bound contaminants into the water column.
+The degree of suspension of sediments from dredged material disposal depends on four main variables; size, density and quality of the dredged material; method of disposal; hydrodynamic regime of disposal area; and ambient water quality and characteristics of the disposal site.
+During suspension and settling, changes in physical and chemical conditions may lead to the desorption of particulate-bound contaminants into the water column.
 Potential toxicity and bioaccumulation could potentially result from biologically available, desorbed heavy metals and anthropogenic organics.
 Dissolved contaminants may in turn be sequestered from the water column by mechanisms such as the re-adsorption (onto sediment particles which eventually settle out of the water column), precipitation processes, redox transformations, uptake by aquatic life, degradation, and volatilization.
 The release of organic-rich sediments during disposal into environments adapted to low nutrient conditions can also result in eutrophication effects such as the localized confiscation of oxygen in the surrounding water column.